Geography

 British Values

-By connecting our British Values through the teaching of Geography, we explore issues that affect us all in our lives and this helps inform decisions that will shape our future e.g plastic waste.
+By connecting our British Values through the teaching of Geography, we explore issues that affect us all in our lives and this helps inform decisions that will shape our future e.g the global problem of plastic waste.

 Key Stage 1

-We start by looking at the weather - this is a real life concrete concept for children and is something to which they can easily relate.
-Children look at the changes in the weather and what would be appropriate clothing e.g. to wear into the playground, to go into the local area.
+In Year 1, we start by looking at the weather - this is a real life, concrete concept for pupils and is something to which they can easily relate.
+Pupils look at the changes in the weather related to seasonal changes, and what would be appropriate clothing to wear in different situation.
+For example, to go into the playground, to go into the local area or on a holiday in different places and at different times.

-We introduce Children to geographical knowledge and then build on this outwardly into other year groups- by layering skill and knowledge year on year.
+Pupils’ geographical knowledge will then slowly build outwards from this starting point by layering skills and knowledge year on year.

-As the children move into year 2 we extend this further by looking at Kent and look at two contrasting towns e.g. Tonbridge and Hastings.
-They look at the human and physical features and begin to develop an understanding of how they are connected.
-They move from maps of the classroom to aerial photos; road maps and maps of the major features of the UK.
-They begin to familiarise themselves with the location of the River Medway and its relationship to the development of the local area.
+In Year 2, we extend the pupils’ geographical learning further by looking at Kent through exploring two contrasting towns e.g. Tonbridge and Hastings.
+They look at the human and physical features of both places and begin to develop an understanding of how they are connected.
+There is also an opportunity to compare Tonbridge with Cairo – a non-European location.
+This will link to the Y2 History topic – Ancient Egypt – later in the year.
+They move from looking at maps of the classroom and study aerial photos, road maps and maps showing the major features of the UK.
+They begin to familiarise themselves with the location of the River Medway and its relationship to the development of the local area – this links to the Y3 Rivers topic.

 Key Stage 2

-In year 3 they study rivers in detail as a key physical geographical feature.
-The River Medway (a local river) is compared to the Amazon, the children compare the physical and human features of each area.
-There is then the analysis of evidence and drawing conclusions; understanding geographical similarities and differences.
+In Year 3, the pupils study rivers in detail as a key physical geographical feature.
+This builds on their understanding from Year 2, as they explore how the River Thames compares to the Amazon, looking at the physical and human features of each area.
+The information is used to analyse evidence and draw conclusions to develop an understanding of geographical similarities and differences.
 They study larger scale maps of the world identifying a range of rivers and other features.
 They look at the physical features of the UK by looking at other rivers and the river system.
+Map work is further developed through the use of OS maps to study river features.

-In year 4 they move on to looking at coastal features with a trip to Hastings.
-They are looking at the human and physical features and how they are connected.
-They look at how the physical features impact the human use of the land and environmental issues e.g. erosion and coastal defences, tourism, fishing etc. We link this back to the weather and how weather affects floods, droughts etc.
+In Year 4, children move on to looking at coastal features with a second trip to Hastings.
+They look at the human and physical features of a coastal region and how they are connected.
+Making connections to the work in Year 3, they investigate how the physical features impact the human use of the land and environmental issues e.g. erosion and coastal defences, tourism, fishing etc. This is also linked back to work on Hastings in Year 2 and back to work on the weather from Year 1 and how weather affects floods, droughts etc. Map work is further developed through the use of OS maps to study coastal features and the use of 4 figure map references.

-They look at thematic maps and the comparison of other large scale maps.
+They look at thematic maps and the comparison of other large scale maps and develop their understanding of 6 figure map references in relation to mountainous areas in the UK.

-In year 6 using all the previous knowledge and skills taught the children study world scale biomes.
+In Year 6, children study at a global scale looking at biomes - large regions that have a certain climate and certain types of living things.
 They independently apply the skills already learnt from previous years in order to explain and analyse appropriate data.
-They compare contrasting biomes and develop their understanding of the human impact on them – including major environmental issues like pollution.
-They make comparisons and draw conclusions.
+They compare two contrasting biomes and develop their understanding of the human impact on them – including major environmental issues like pollution.
+They identify patterns, make comparisons and draw conclusions.